cxjdavin/anfconv/README.md

 # About

+TO DO

-An ANF simplification tool forked from: https://github.com/msoos/anfconv
+Historic note: Indra is originally, an ANF simplification tool forked from https://github.com/msoos/anfconv.

 # Installation